Lisa-Vanderschuit/lisa-vanderschuit/README.md

 ### Hi there 👋 my name is Lisa Vanderschuit, pronouns are she/her.
 I’m a Senior Technical Program Manager at Shopify.

 Over my 8 years at Shopify, I have led more than 30 key initiatives, including some of the largest replatforming initiatives for our engineering org.

-The Office of the CTO at Shopify leverages program managers to ensure engineering's impact is greater than the sum of its parts.
-They do this by delivering initiatives that cut across many engineering groups which enable our product teams to build the best product for merchants.

-My passion for building communities has led me to work to co-found the Shopify Asian employee resource group, as well as the Engineering Program Management craft at Shopify.

-⚡ Fun fact: I really don't like fruit salad.
-Apparently this is as controversal as pineapple on pizza 🍕
+I ensure teams work together for our initiatives so we can build the best platform for merchants.

+I'm passionate about building communities such as the Asians at Shopify group.
+I love culinary adventures, vegetable gardening and cozygaming.